 Each entry will be reviewed by a multi-disciplinary panel of eminent diabetes professionals, nurses, patient representatives, clinicians, charities, CCG groups and leading industry professionals.

-The initiatives must be well thought through with clear objectives, results, measurable outcomes and conclusions that are specifically related to the aim of the initiative.
+The initiatives must be well thought through with clear method, objectives, results, sustainability and conclusions that are specifically related to the aim of the initiative.
 Projects should have a demonstrable impact on clinical practice, showing how innovation can contribute to the optimisation of service delivery, ultimately benefiting people with diabetes.

 Judges will favour projects that demonstrate results having quality and/or efficiency benefits which could be replicated elsewhere, thereby having a greater impact than their initial focus.